mfunyu/snow-crash/README.md

 ## Bonus
 ### level10
-Hit, if it doesn't work, hit faster and harder
+Hit !
+If it doesn't work, hit faster and harder